 As data centres get larger, closer to urban populations and environmental regulation increases, it’s getting increasingly difficult to find suitable sites and gain planning approval.
 We take a holistic approach, with an eye for design detail and an understanding of the engineering drivers, to help our clients navigate planning authorities, gain building permits and deliver data centres across Europe and Latin America.

 Hyphen has been designing telecoms facilities and data centres since 1982, with over 100 projects undertaken around Europe.
-In the last three years, we’ve supported the delivery of 1.8 million sqft of data centre space.
-Our clients include Equinix, Global Switch, Cyrus One, HP, Rackspace, and Digital Realty and many critical facilities consultants, who welcome our responsive and flexible approach.
+In the last three years, we’ve supported the delivery of more than 1.8 million sqft of data centre space and master planned more than 1,500 MW.
+Our clients include major co-locators, cloud-providers, edge providers and mission critical facilities consultants, who welcome our responsive and flexible approach.